d-hoke/runcython/README.md

+<h2> Motivation </h2>

 Cython is a superset of python that adds support for blazing fast c/c++ functions.
+Runcython aims to simplify the process of using Cython without sacrificing scalability.
+To try out cython on any python program, `main.py`, just do:

+    $ mv main.py main.pyx && runcython main.pyx

 In the standard cython build process, running `myprogram.py(x)` with cython requires creating `myprogram.c`, `setup.py`, `myprogram.so`, and `finally_use.py`.
 The popular `pyximport` tool reduces these 5 files down to 2, but is only designed to handle  simple builds, and must eventually be replaced with a `setup.py` build for any real project.

-Runcython aims to simplify this process without sacrificing scalability.
-To try out cython on any python program, `main.py`, just do:

-    $ mv main.py main.pyx && runcython main.pyx

 <h2>Installation</h2>